fullstack-decal/fullstackdecal/docs/Content.md

 title: Content!
 ---

-# Welcome to the Full Stack Decal
+# Welcome to the Full Stack Development Decal

-Hey there and welcome to the Full Stack Decal course content!
+Hey there and welcome to the Full Stack Development Decal's course content!
 We've seperated out our course into a couple sections:

 ### Lessons
-These are small tidbits of information that are normally taught lecture-style in our DeCal.
+These are the course readings, and cover the information that we normally teach lecture-style in our DeCal.

 ### Homework
-Homework is used to practice various skills learned in Lessons to get hand-on-practice developing with web technologies.
+Homework is used to practice various skills learned in Lessons to get hand-on-practice developing with the technologies we teach in this course.

 ### Projects
 To bring all your skills together, projects are larger development tasks that encompass multiple lessons' worth of content.

 ## Getting Started